clarinsi/benchich/ner/README.md

 Micro and Macro F1 scores will be used to evaluate and compare systems.

-The submissions are evaluated using the following code with the absolute path to the submissions directory (e.g., ``/home/tajak/NER-recognition/benchich/ner/systems/hugging-face-models/submissions``) as the argument:
+The submissions are evaluated using the following code with the absolute path to the submissions directory (e.g., ``/home/tajak/NER-recognition/benchich/ner/systems/hugging-face-models/submissions``) as the argument.
+The log file is to be saved in the relevant system directory:
 ```python eval.py "submission-path" > systems/hugging-face-models/evaluation.log```